teckwei1993/laravel-otp/README.md

 ```

 * `setSkip($boolean)`: Skip using the password when validate, which means you can reuse the password again.
 Default: false
+* When there is an error response to the form request, it will skip using the password, but remember to `OTP::validate(...)`  in controller.

 ### Delete OTP